Seth715/Seth715/README.md

 - 👀 I’m interested in creating.
 - 🌱 I’m currently learning C++, Python, Assembly, JavaScript, HTML, and CSS.
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me ...
+Email: sboggess1@angelo.edu
 - ⚡ Fun fact: Web development is my favorite.

 <!---